olczi095/olczi095/README.md

 - 🖋️ For the last few years I've been working as a freelance copywriter and content writer, managing my own websites (especially one with fit food review) and doing some things related with SEO. **But I want to change it!**

-- 📩 OPEN TO CONTACT WITH U: **aleksandradabrowska095@gmail.com**
+- 📩 Open to contact with you: **aleksandradabrowska095@gmail.com**

 - ⚡ Fun fact about me: **I love dark chocolate.
 The darker the better.
-The best start with 95% cocoa.**
+The best start with at least 80% cocoa.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">